DHHuji/gnazim/README.md

 *Figure: Sample of an LLM-generated semantic overlay, demonstrating the model's ability to identify and categorize different regions of a document (e.g., author, title, body text).*

+## Current Status & Future Work
+The project has successfully reached its first major milestone:
+- **Model Performance**: We have trained initial Kraken models for both region segmentation and text analysis.
+These models perform well and provide a solid foundation for automated processing.
+- **Dataset Expansion**: While current results are promising, they are not yet at the definitive level required for full-scale archival extraction.
+Our immediate next step is to extend the ground truth dataset.
+- **Iterative Labeling**: We plan to leverage our existing "pretty good" models to pre-annotate new data, significantly accelerating the manual labeling process in eScriptorium.
+- **Model Retraining**: Once a substantially larger dataset is compiled, we will retrain our specialized models to achieve higher precision and recall.
+- **LLM Evolution**: In parallel, we will continue to monitor and benchmark the next generation of Vision LLMs.
+Given the rapid pace of development, we anticipate these models will soon catch up to specialized HTR engines, potentially offering a hybrid path for semantic extraction.

 ###
 See our HebHTR repository for more information on models and kraken commands.